November 19-21, 2024

 • Explore how to prepare and respond to upcoming changes that will affect the lives of your current and future constituents.

-Faculty: Richard Carmona, MD, MPH, FACS, 17th Surgeon General of the United States, Distinguished Laureate Professor, University of Arizona, and Chief of Health Innovations, Canyon Ranch (moderator/presenter); Marc Middleton, author, television journalist, and founder and CEO, Growing Bolder; and industry leaders TBA.
+Faculty: Richard Carmona, MD, MPH, FACS, 17th Surgeon General of the United States, Distinguished Laureate Professor, University of Arizona, and Chief of Health Innovations, Canyon Ranch (panel moderator/presenter); Mike Studer, PT, DPT, MHS, NCS, CEEAA, CWT, CSST, CBFP, CSRP, FAPTA, Adjunct Professor, Touro University and UNLV DPT programs, and Cofounder/Co-owner, Spark Rehabilitation and Wellness, Bend, Oregon; Marc Middleton, television journalist, author, publisher, filmmaker, and founder and CEO, Growing Bolder; Belinda Degboe, MHA, CHWC, CBC; and Sue Paul, MBA, OTR/L, CHC, FAS.

 CEUs